wpmetabox/docsv2/docs/extensions/meta-box-conditional-logic.md

 Note that the `.custom-div` can be any CSS selector, like `#custom-id` or `.my-class .children`.

-If you want to hide an element `.custom-div` based on a value of an input, which is not a Meta Box field, simply specify its ID as follows:
+If you want to hide an element `.custom-div` based on a value of an input, which is not a Meta Box field, specify its ID as follows:

 ```php
 add_filter( 'rwmb_outside_conditions', function( $conditions ) {